minghuin/ESE519_Project/README.md

 # ESE519_Project

 # Design
-A intelligence clock system is designed with the screen of Pico4ml to show time and temperature information.
-The time should be initialized every time when it's connected to power as Pico4ml does not have its internal clock.
+An elect-rooster is designed with the screen of Pico4ml to show time and temperature information.
+Time will be initialized every time by WiFi when it's connected to power as Pico4ml does not have its internal clock.

 ## Feature
 The basic feature is that the alarm will ring on the setting time.